sphinx-toolbox/sphinx-toolbox/doc-source/usage/roles.rst

 is in the URL.
 GitHub uses the same numbering scheme for issues and pull requests, and automatically redirects to the pull request if the user tries to navigate to an issue with that same number.

-.. rst:role:: confval

-	Shows a link cross-reference to a :rst:dir:`confval`.

 .. rst:role:: wikipedia